Back to search results

 Property snapshot by reiwa.com

-This property at 26 Longhurst Street, Narembeen is a three bedroom, one bathroom house listed for sale by William Morris at Nutrien Harcourts WA.
+This property at 26 Longhurst Street, Narembeen is a three bedroom, one bathroom house sold by William Morris at Nutrien Harcourts WA on 18 Oct 2024.

 Nearby schools